 Among the key features Hostaway offers, one that stands out is financial reporting.
 With access to this feature, you can create reports instantly to access and monitor the performance of your Airbnb business.

-As part of its integration with key market leaders, Hostaway provides accounting software platforms such as Ximplify, BookingTrust, and Quickbooks, which can simplify Airbnb accounting and bookkeeping.
-By using an accounting software platform, you won't have to worry about spreadsheets or storing receipts, or tracking your guest stays.
+By using an accounting software platform, you won't have to worry about spreadsheets or storing receipts or tracking your guest stays.
 Everything is automated - which can save you a ton of time!